Visiting the Museum

 A Community Digs its Past: The Lee Street Site

 Preserved on the Lee Street Site was a cross-section of Alexandria's history from its founding in 1749 into the 20th century.
-Eighteenth century wharves remained intact below remnants of a bakery, taverns and residences that had sprung up on the bustling waterfront.
+Eighteenth-century wharves remained intact below remnants of a bakery, taverns, and residences that had sprung up on the bustling waterfront.
 The

 The Museum exhibits some artifacts, and lends others for exhibition at other museums.
 Most of the collection is housed in a climate-controlled storage facility, in archival packaging.
 The Alexandria Archaeology Storage Facility houses more than 3,000 boxes, containing more than two million individual artifacts.